mtatran/msci-nlp-w22/README.md

 - [Assignment 3]:
   - *Driver script*: `python3 a1/main.py sentiment`.It will generate the training split as well generate labels.
   - *Interface script* `python3 tut_1/inference.py [sample_text_file_path]`
+- [Assignment 4]:
+  - This is ran on google collab.
+The output files will be shown after running the code.

 # Credits and feedback
 These assignment have been supported by [Gaurav Sahu (MMath, UWaterloo)](github.com/demfier).